Yes, Topshop is a fast fashion brand.

 - In 2016, House of Commons noted that Topshop uses ‘contract cleaners … paid below the living wage‘

 And in 2020, Arcadia group announced the cutting of 500 jobs due to covid-19, as well as refusing pay their garment factories due to covid-19, while Philip and Tina continue to sit on billions from their home in Monaco.
+This leaves over 2,000 Bangladeshi garment workers facing job losses and poverty.

 In terms of sustainability, Arcadia is part of the Sustainable Clothing Action Plan This is a voluntary scheme that UK Government insisted was good enough to clean up the fashion industry without the aid of any further regulations as recommended by the Fixing Fashion Report (hint, it’s not).